Bardala/Landing-Page/Landing Page/README.md

 ## Table of Contents

-- Html and css mostly from udacity's startup project but i did some changes
+- Html and css mostly from udacity's project but i did some changes
 - use Dom to generate a navbar
-- smooth scroll with js
+- use Dom to generate smooth scroll
-- add and remove active class when scrolling through the sections
+- use Dom and JavaScript to add and remove active class when scrolling through the sections
-- editing some css and html

 ## sources i used